-Make sure your Aermacchi rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+Make sure your motorcycle rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
 Note that you will install a 12 volts system, so you will need to replace all lightbulbs to 12 volt ones.

-Disconnect the wires from the old dynamo.
-Pull all wires out of the engine housing.

-Loose all cables of the old generator and ignition coil and take off these parts.
+Disconnect the wires from the old magneto Pull all wires out of the engine housing.
+Remove all cables which go to the old ignition coil,take the ignition coil off.

 Take the woodruff key from the crank.
 You will not need it any more.
 Please do not forget to do so, otherwise you will have trouble later on in the assembly.

-(Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone. it simply guides to the correct setting which will now be otherwise achieved.)
+Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
+It simply guides to the correct setting which will now be otherwise achieved.

-Unscrew the stator coil from the base plate and lift it a little away from it so that you can access the mounting holes.
+Unscrew the new stator coil from the base plate and lift it a little away from it so that you can access the mounting holes.
 Take care not to damage the paint insulation of the coil.

 Put the base plate with the stator hanging loosely from the unit into the place of your old generator.
-Fasten the plate with the 3 screws M4x10.
+Fasten the plate with the 3 screws M4x12.
 Take care to not jam any wires under the plate.

-(Photo shows similar engine!)
+picture shows similar engine

-Put the stator coil back onto the plate.
-The thick black coil shows to the cable exit.
-Take care not the damage the wires.
-The stator has to snap in rather sharply.
-If it sets soft, you have probably jammed a wire underneath!
+Put the stator coil back onto the plate, the black coils showing into wire exit direction.
+Take care not the damage the wires. the stator has to snap in rather sharply.
+If it sets softly, you have probably jammed a wire underneath!

-Make sure that the inner opening of the stator unit slots evenly over the elevated fixing rim of the base plate otherwise the coil will sit lopsided and will touch the rotor, damaging it.
+Make sure that the inner opening of the stator unit slots evenly over the elevated fixing rim of the base plate - otherwise the coil will sit lopsided and will touch the rotor, damaging it.